 There are so many new gravel bikes on the market that promises a great level of comfort.
 Among them is a new GT Grade Carbon which offers a great level of comfort thanks to it’s floating seatstays.
-I tested it and compared to my benchmark bike to see how comfortable it really is!
+I tested it and compared it to my benchmark bike to see how comfortable it really is!

 What is it?

 First GT Grade was among the pioneers of gravel bikes and for sure one of the best examples of what a gravel riding is all about.
 Its unique flexing rear end combined with comfortable geometry made a very appealing package.
-From my perspective the only thing that was holding this bike from winning more awards was a limited tire clearance.
-Fortunately GT addressed that issue with its new GT Grade version – this time you can put a 42mm tire (tested and confirmed).
+From my perspective, the only thing that was holding this bike from winning more awards was a limited tire clearance.
+Fortunately, GT addressed that issue with its new GT Grade version – this time you can put a 42mm tire (tested and confirmed).
 Add to this a new and improved iteration of flexing rear end and you, at least on paper, get the winning formula.

 What is so special about it?

-GT trademark is a flexing seatstays construction and in a new GT Grade we have a newest iteration of this approach – a fibre-glass seatstays covered with carbon skin are floating freely without any contact with the seat tube.
+GT trademark is a flexing seatstays construction and in a new GT Grade we have the newest iteration of this approach – a fiber-glass seatstays covered with carbon skin are floating freely without any contact with the seat tube.
 Add to that a specially thinned at the bottom seat tube (allowing for even more flex) and you should get a very comfortable rear end of the bike.
-But GT innovative ideas did not stop there and they also made something interesting with front of the bike.
-Its new fork uses a special flip chip system that allows you to change the fork rake and thus its handling so when you are on a bikepacking adventure you can make your bike more agile by increasing the standard 55mm rake to 70mm.
+But GT innovative ideas did not stop there and they also made something interesting with the front of the bike.
+Its new fork uses a special flip chip system that allows you to change the fork rake and thus it’s handling so when you are on a bikepacking adventure you can make your bike more agile by increasing the standard 55mm rake to 70mm.

 Does this flexing seatstays work or is this just a marketing gimmick?